Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 And she absolutely refused to let Naydra make the tea.

-“You know who the most popular candidate to replace me will be,” she said.
+"You know who the most popular candidate to replace me will be," she said.
 She’d adopted Champion Gyotin’s tea ceremony.
 Naydra had of course practiced and mastered it because it was increasingly becoming the done thing, but she still didn’t quite understand the why of it.
 But this was Yulna’s office, in her private chambers, and making the tea her way was her prerogative.

 So Naydra sat politely as the Mother-Supreme rinsed and then heated the tea cups with hot water, and carefully prepared the leaves in the pot.
 And she answered politely when Yulna spoke.

-“I can guess.
+"I can guess.
 I… have reservations, though.
-Doesn’t it feel like concentrating too much power and trust in one place?”
+Doesn’t it feel like concentrating too much power and trust in one place?"

 Yulna chittered as she wiped a cup dry.
-“All the power is *already* concentrated in one place,” she pointed out.
-“You’re probably the best antidote we have… should we need one.
+"All the power is *already* concentrated in one place," she pointed out.
+"You’re probably the best antidote we have… should we need one.
 Nobody else can influence him quite like you.
-He loves you very much, Naydra.”
+He loves you very much, Naydra."

-“Yes.
-But I love *him* very much too.”
+"Yes.
+But I love *him* very much too."

-“Would you allow him to do something awful?
-Do you tell him when you think he’s going wrong?”
+"Would you allow him to do something awful?
+Do you tell him when you think he’s going wrong?"

 Naydra’s ears pricked up indignantly.
-“Of course!”
+"Of course!"

-“Oh good.
-You really *do* love him then.”
+"Oh good.
+You really *do* love him then."
 Yulna gave her a sly look and placed the last dry cup in a row.

-“I mean, I take your point, but…”
+"I mean, I take your point, but…"

 Naydra tailed off.
 The fact was, she honestly didn’t know what the *but* was, and the look Yulna gave her as she poured the water into the teapot with her ears slightly askance said more than a prepared speech would have.
 Yulna was *good* at puncturing objections with nothing more than a look.

-“None who are called to Duty are ever quite prepared for it, my dear.
-He managed and so will you.”
+"None who are called to Duty are ever quite prepared for it, my dear.
+He managed and so will you."

-“So have you.”
+"So have you."

-“Giymuy threw me in a deep pool without any swimming lessons, true enough...”
+"Giymuy threw me in a deep pool without any swimming lessons, true enough..."
 Yulna sighed.
-“I always imagined I wouldn’t do what she did, and I’d spend my later years grooming a successor so that we could have a smooth transition when my time came.
+"I always imagined I wouldn’t do what she did, and I’d spend my later years grooming a successor so that we could have a smooth transition when my time came.
 But no, here I am and here *we* are...
 Do you know, I still don’t know why she picked me?
-She barely *knew* me!”
+She barely *knew* me!"

-“Perhaps she knew you better than you think.”
+"Perhaps she knew you better than you think."

-“Probably.
-The old girl had a mind that makes me feel small.”
+"Probably.
+The old girl had a mind that makes me feel small."
 Yulna sighed and carefully finished tidying up her implements as she waited for the sand to finish its journey from one glass bulb to the other.
-“You’re a more natural choice, as far as I can tell.
+"You’re a more natural choice, as far as I can tell.
 Influential, *especially* with the Males who really matter, and very popular indeed with the Females.
-The young Sisters idolize you.”
+The young Sisters idolize you."

-“For what?”
+"For what?"
 Naydra asked.
-“For the abuse I went through during the war or for being naive enough to fall in love with my rescuer?”
+"For the abuse I went through during the war or for being naive enough to fall in love with my rescuer?"

-“Both and more.
-It takes strength to go through what you did, and a *blessing* to still be naive afterwards.”
+"Both and more.
+It takes strength to go through what you did, and a *blessing* to still be naive afterwards."
 Yulna duck-shrugged and her ears moved to a wry angle.
-“What am I to do?
+"What am I to do?
 They want you.
 I daresay if I named another successor she’d *still* lose to you, and what’s a Mother-Supreme to do in that situation?
-Do I have any choice *but* to trust my Sisters and Daughters?”
+Do I have any choice *but* to trust my Sisters and Daughters?"

-“I suppose not…” Naydra admitted.
+"I suppose not…" Naydra admitted.

-“No. But I *can* undermine your authority, plant seeds of doubt…” Yulna nodded to herself as the sand finished running, and took the lid off the teapot to hook out the basket full of leaves within.
+"No. But I *can* undermine your authority, plant seeds of doubt…" Yulna nodded to herself as the sand finished running, and took the lid off the teapot to hook out the basket full of leaves within.
 She set it aside in a shallow bowl.
-“Should I sabotage you?
+"Should I sabotage you?
 Why?
 Is the Clan so badly wrong?
-I don’t think they are.”
+I don’t think they are."

-“...You don’t have to step down yet.
-I’m sure Nofl—”
+"...You don’t have to step down yet.
+I’m sure Nofl—"

 Yulna set the teapot down sharply.
-“No Corti touches me ever again,” she said, sharply.
-“And the fact that *you* let him mess with your genome is the **one** thing that’s giving me pause, here.”
+"No Corti touches me ever again," she said, sharply.
+"And the fact that *you* let him mess with your genome is the **one** thing that’s giving me pause, here."

-“He’s trustworthy.”
+"He’s trustworthy."

-“Is he?
-He might be!”
+"Is he?
+He might be!"
 Yulna sniffed.
-“But he’s just a fancy flamboyant scalpel in somebody else’s hand, my dear.
-Nofl may be the most wonderful being alive for all I know, but the *Directorate…”*
+"But he’s just a fancy flamboyant scalpel in somebody else’s hand, my dear.
+Nofl may be the most wonderful being alive for all I know, but the *Directorate…"*

-“I didn’t do this because I’m overly fond of Nofl,” Naydra retorted.
-“I did it because we are poised on the brink of destruction, Yulna.
+"I didn’t do this because I’m overly fond of Nofl," Naydra retorted.
+"I did it because we are poised on the brink of destruction, Yulna.
 Have you seen the statistics?
 The Great Dying has already begun.
 Our population dropped for the first time *ever* outside famine or war.
 For now it’s just a blip.
-In a few years...”
+In a few years..."

 Yulna poured the tea.
-“And am I the right person to see us through it?”
+"And am I the right person to see us through it?"

 ...Well, damn.
 She had her skewered.

-“...No.”
+"...No."

-“Exactly.
+"Exactly.
 So, Nofl might be truly wonderful.
 He might get these damn tumors out of me like a darling and at least I’ll live to speak kindly of *one* Corti.
 But I *must* let go, Naydra.
 For our people and for what they’re about to endure, I must.
-I can’t just step down, because so long as I’m still alive, I’ll sabotage you just by drawing breath.”
+I can’t just step down, because so long as I’m still alive, I’ll sabotage you just by drawing breath."

-“Yulna, you sound… You’re effectively talking about suicide.
-I don’t want that.”
+"Yulna, you sound… You’re effectively talking about suicide.
+I don’t want that."

-“No, I’m talking about letting the serendipity of nature take its course.”
+"No, I’m talking about letting the serendipity of nature take its course."
 Yulna handed over the teacup, and Naydra took it from her without really being conscious of doing so.
-“I have some time left, yet.
-Time enough.”
+"I have some time left, yet.
+Time enough."

-“Still…” Naydra fidgeted.
+"Still…" Naydra fidgeted.

-“...It’s thanks to the Corti that I’m dying now, you know.
+"...It’s thanks to the Corti that I’m dying now, you know.
 All those experiments all those years ago.
 That was when they were beginning to realize we weren’t just another regular, disposable first-contact species like all the rest.
 They’ve known what we were for *years,* Naydra.
 All of this pantomime about discovery and such is just that.
-Controlled information release.”
+Controlled information release."
 Yulna sat down and sipped her tea.
-“Now: Think how much damage it would do to our strategic agreements with them if I said that in public.
-Think how much it would hurt the *Gao* if I denounced the Directorate over… this.”
+"Now: Think how much damage it would do to our strategic agreements with them if I said that in public.
+Think how much it would hurt the *Gao* if I denounced the Directorate over… this."

 She gestured to herself.
-“I’ve known this was coming for a long time.
+"I’ve known this was coming for a long time.
 Since long before I was Mother-Supreme.
 I learned my fate on the day we returned to Gao and took Sister Shoo into our care.
 When the Openpaws showed me what they found, and told me the most they could do was slow it, I knew this was coming.
 And I have kept utterly silent about it.
-Not even Giymuy and her clever eyes and ears knew.”
+Not even Giymuy and her clever eyes and ears knew."

 Naydra knew her ears had gone flat.
 She keened softly, not knowing what else to say.
 Yulna gave her a sympathetic look and put a paw on top of hers.

-“You, I’m quite sure, will live even longer than Giymuy.
+"You, I’m quite sure, will live even longer than Giymuy.
 And perhaps you’ll even be a better Mother-Supreme.
 I feel small next to you too, you know.
 But you’re still rather naive, my Daughter.
-You’re still willing to pretend that a pleasant scalpel makes up for the mad gleam in the surgeon’s eye.”
+You’re still willing to pretend that a pleasant scalpel makes up for the mad gleam in the surgeon’s eye."

 She chittered.
-“Or maybe I’m just bitter and prejudiced.
+"Or maybe I’m just bitter and prejudiced.
 I have a good reason to be, don’t I?
 But I still say you’re naive and a bit of a dreamer, though you’re less so than most.
-The Mother-Supreme *cannot* be either of those things, not even a little bit.”
+The Mother-Supreme *cannot* be either of those things, not even a little bit."

-“Then...I suppose I have much to learn.”
+"Then...I suppose I have much to learn."

-“Well, that’s good!
-You only stop learning when you die!”
+"Well, that’s good!
+You only stop learning when you die!"
 Yulna gave her a warm look, then nodded at the tea.
-“Drink.”
+"Drink."

 Naydra did so.
 It was, she had to admit, excellent.
 That was probably the point, first and foremost: to get a perfect cup of tea.
 Gyotin himself had composed the paradoxical sentiment *‘not everything spiritual has to be spiritual.’*